Divorce

 Is Florida a 50-50 Divorce State?

 Florida operates as an equitable distribution divorce state rather than a 50-50 state.
 Marital property is divided fairly, though not necessarily equally, during divorce.
-Unlike community property states, Florida courts consider various factors like marriage length, each spouse’s economic circumstances, contributions (including homemaking and child-rearing), to determine equitable distribution.
+Unlike community property states, Florida courts consider various factors like marriage length, each spouse’s economic circumstances, and contributions (including homemaking and child-rearing) to determine equitable distribution.

 Comprehending these nuances prepares you to present a compelling case for your share of marital assets.
 Our attorneys provide strategic guidance to help ensure fair property distribution in alignment with your legal rights.